- App & Features

 Stress is the body’s natural response to a physical or mental challenge.
 It can speed up the aging process, cause inflammation, and impact vital recovery processes.
 It’s more commonly known that stress can have these negative impacts on the body and brain, but healthy levels of stress can actually help improve your focus, memory, and overall performance.

-Stress Monitor tracks trends in your resting heart rate and your HRV to measure its effects.
-Over time, this feature is meant to help members understand how the body and mind are connected, and identify which situations trigger a physiological response.
+Over time, Stress Monitor is meant to help members understand how the body and mind are connected, and identify which situations trigger a physiological response.
 Stress Monitor will continue to evolve based on feedback and support from members as they unlock their stress.

 Please note that WHOOP does not provide medical advice and its services are not intended to be a substitute for advice from your doctor or other medical professionals.
 Features are not intended to diagnose, monitor, treat, cure, or prevent any disease or condition, including mental health conditions.
 No conclusion about your mental health should be drawn from any information provided by WHOOP.
 If you have concerns, discuss them with your doctor or other medical professionals.
 All content is for general informational purposes only.